Hotel inventory management basics

 Understanding distressed inventory

 Distressed inventory refers to hotel rooms that are not expected to be sold at full price.
-Inventory can become distressed for a number of reasons, but the most common is cancellations in close proximity to the booking date.
+Inventory can become distressed for a number of reasons, but the most common is cancellations in close proximity to the arrival date.

 For these rooms, hotels often significantly reduce prices to encourage consumers to book last-minute and to avoid their rooms remaining empty.
 After all, what is the value of a hotel room if it is empty?